wperkins/mass1/doc/link.md

 ## Link Identifiers

-Link identifiers are used internally as array indexes.
-Consequently, they need to start with `1` and increase incrementally by `1`.
-Link definitions can be in any order, but
+Link identifiers are unique, positive integers.
+There are no other restrictions.

 ## Link Type